-258. Moreover, since before the Class Period, Turquoise Hill senior management had been actively engaging with TRQ's then-largest minority shareholder, SailingStone, about its criticisms over the lack of transparency about OT.
+293. Moreover, since before the Class Period, Turquoise Hill senior management had been actively engaging with TRQ's then-largest minority shareholder, SailingStone, about its criticisms over the lack of transparency about OT.
 Those concerns were shared by analysts, who reported that they were "disillusioned by the ongoing lack of clarity provided by TRQ management with regard to key elements affecting the true value of the company," that TRQ's disclosures on key regulatory matters "lack clarity," and that there was a lack of "material update regarding the ongoing uncertainty surrounding the timeline and capex for the development of Phase II" after TRQ began disclosing problems with the project in February 2018.

-259. In response to SailingStone's and other investor concerns, TRQ management purported to take significant measures to ensure TRQ management was fully aware of the progress at OT and reported on that progress to investors, telling investors in a March 14, 2018 letter "that the Board and senior management of Turquoise Hill fully recognize our responsibility to serve the interests of the company and all of its shareholders" and were "committed to the principles of transparency and good governance."
+294. In response to SailingStone's and other investor concerns, TRQ management purported to take significant measures to ensure TRQ management was fully aware of the progress at OT and reported on that progress to investors, telling investors in a March 14, 2018 letter "that the Board and senior management of Turquoise Hill fully recognize our responsibility to serve the interests of the company and all of its shareholders" and were "committed to the principles of transparency and good governance."
 Given that Defendants admitted they knew about the actual progress at OT and committed to investors that they would closely track and report on that progress, there is a strong inference they knew the project was over a year behind schedule and hundreds of millions of dollars over budget when they made their statements.
 Further, to the extent that the Turquoise Executives Defendants were unaware of the true facts, they were reckless in making statements to the contrary-particularly in light of the fact that OT is Turquoise Hill's sole asset and business-and misrepresented the "visibility" they claimed to have into OT's operations.

-260. Eighth, Defendants Jacques and Soirat were personally motivated to conceal the problems at OT.
+Eighth, Defendants Jacques and Soirat were personally motivated to conceal the 295. problems at OT.
 Defendant Jacques understood that he was under serious threat from Oyu Tolgoi's delays and cost overruns because Jacques' involvement in OT was the basis of his ascension to CEO at Rio Tinto-a fact that Kinnell, OT's previous CEO, explained to Bowley, and was independently confirmed by Defendant Jacques' longtime executive coach.
-Kinnell also said that he believed that if the truth came out, Jacques would attempt to blame the problems on Soirat.
-In fact, Defendant Jacques was forced to resign as CEO in September 2020 and was to leave Rio by March 2021 or when his successor was appointed, and did so in December 2020 when Jakob Stausholm was appointed as Rio's new CEO.
+As Duffy explained, taking credit for Oyu Tolgoi was critical to Defendant Jacques ascension to CEO, and his close connection to that endeavor drove him to conceal its failure.
+As Duffy reported, "JS had to have a win to propel him to CEO and it was Mongolia.
+It did what he needed to do... but it's just a big fraud."
+According to Duffy, Defendant Jacques' control over OT was also confirmed by Alan Davies, the CEO of Rio's Diamond and Minerals division, and Andrew Harding, the former CEO of Rio's Iron Ore division, both of whom "complained that JS was holding OT to himself," and Jacques was able to take "credit" for OT to succeed Sam Walsh as CEO of Rio.
 As Defendant Jacques' executive coach explained, Defendant Jacques closely tracked developments in Mongolia and "knew without a doubt" about the problems at OT.
+Consistent with Duffy's account, Kinnell told Bowley that he believed that if the truth came out, Defendant Jacques would attempt to blame the problems on Soirat.
+In fact, however, Defendant Jacques was forced to resign as CEO in September 2020 and was to leave Rio by March 2021 or when his successor was appointed, and did so in December 2020 when Jakob Stausholm was appointed as Rio's CEO.